 There are input, hidden, and output layers on the network.
 But, first, the network needs to recognize the sentence: What is the time?

 Here, each word comes in as a pattern of sound.
 Then, the sentence gets sampled into discrete sound waves.

 Let's consider the first word: What

 You can see the waveform is split based on every letter.
 Now we will split the sound wave for the letter W into smaller segments.

-When we analyze the letter ‘W,’ the amplitude varies in the sound wave, as shown below.
+The amplitude varies in the sound wave when we analyze the letter 'W,' as shown below.

 We collect the values at intervals and form an array.
-Different amplitudes come in for different letters, and we feed the array of amplitudes to the input layer.
+Then, different amplitudes come in for other letters, and we feed the variety of amplitudes to the input layer.